yunusdemir/django-bg-tasks/README.rst

 Django Background Task is a databased-backed work queue for Django_, loosely based around Ruby's DelayedJob_ library.
 This project was adopted and adapted from this_ repo.

 To avoid conflicts on PyPI we renamed it to django-background-tasks (plural).
+For an easy upgrade from django-background-task to django-background-tasks, the internal module structure were left untouched.

 In Django Background Task, all tasks are implemented as functions (or any other callable).